ethagnawl/peterdohertys.website/case-studies/emoji-is-life.markdown

 Most importantly, the editors were happy with the end result and used it to create a unique, insightful and entertaining story.

+### Update - 11/17/25
+Added screenshot of Emoji Is Life page

 ## Collaborators
 - [Pete Doherty](http://peterdohertys.website/)
 - [Mike Fey](https://mikefey.com/)